Vivienne (Dragon Age): Concept and design

 The developers' design goal for Vivienne is for her to have a unique appearance.
 According to former lead writer of the Dragon Age series David Gaider, Vivienne's "fashion touchstone" is the Disney villain Maleficent.
 Senior artist for Inquisition Rion Swanson recalled that a lot of "back-and-forth" occurred during a collaborative creative process between the game's writing and design teams.
 He explained that this is to ensure that Vivienne's visual design met the studio's quality standards, and that BioWare's concept artists were instrumental in locking down her final design.
 He believes the design team has succeeded in creating a dramatically unique appearance for her, namely “the combination of sleek and powerful shapes with the ornate gold and fine fabrics.”
 He noted that "watching her move through the world with flowing fabric and using her awesome mage abilities is a real nice counterbalance to some of the other heavily armored characters in your party".
-Swanson said Vivienne's initial concept gave him a lot of excitment and inspiration, and that she was a truly great character to build.
+Swanson said Vivienne's initial concept gave him a lot of excitement and inspiration, and that she was a truly great character to build.

 Vivienne is written by BioWare employee Mary Kirby.
 Kirby said she matches the music she listens to with the character, plot, and scene she would be writing.
 According to Kirby, the playlist for Vivienne would be "heavily instrumental", drawing from the OST's of Inception, Cloud Atlas, and Doctor Who, and "lightly seasoned" with Lorde’s cover version of “Everybody Wants to Rule the World.”
 Kirby said that the character was fun for her to write as she could "play around with different ways for a character to be powerful".
 Vivienne, without relying on a mage's destructive magical powers, "can rip her opponents apart verbally, politically, socially—and make ice seem like the gentlest option".
 Vivienne has also been compared to the ortolan bunting by Kirby, described as an allegory to the character being "caged and suffocated by elegance"; in French cuisine the bird is confined, force-fed and then drowned in armagnac before being roasted.